Subdiffusive light transport in three-dimensional subrandom arrays: Spectral properties of low discrepancy sequences

 On the other hand, at large scattering density $\rho/k_0^3=0.5$ light interacts differently with the two deterministic and hyperuniform 3D subrandom arrays.
 As shown in Fig.\,\ref{Fig3}, while the stochastic LH subrandom configuration shows a delocalized regime dominated by proximity resonances (dark-grey markers in Fig\,\ref{Fig3}\,(c)), the Halton and the Sobol deterministic configurations are characterized by (i) the formation of spectral gaps, (ii) the absence of proximity resonances, (iii) and a Thouless number lower than one.
-This finding is a clear signature that such systems can support localized vector waves in all dimensions.
 The absence of sub-radiant dark resonances, attributed to the previously discussed correlation properties of the Halton and Sobol arrays, is reflected in the formation of clear spectral gaps in their distributions of complex poles.
-These features reduce drastically the near-field interaction term in eq.\,(\ref{GreenOur}) allowing 3D light localization to appear in such systems.
+These features reduce drastically the near-field interaction term in eq.\,(\ref{GreenOur}) allowing 3D weak light localization to appear in such systems.
 On the contrary, this scenario does not occur in traditional UR systems and in the structures based on LH sequences.
-In these cases, vector wave localization is inhibited due to the strong dipole-dipole interactions resulting from the close particles encounters described by the Rayleigh first-neighbor distance probability distribution, as shown in Fig.\,\ref{Fig1}\,(f).
+In these cases, weak localization of vector waves is inhibited due to the strong dipole-dipole interactions resulting from the close particles encounters described by the Rayleigh first-neighbor distance probability distribution, as shown in Fig.\,\ref{Fig1}\,(f).